BWTSE/Scenarios/booking/instructions.md

 # Booking task

-This system is a simple booking system, where there are currently two types of resources available: classrooms and group rooms.
+This system is a simple booking system, where there are currently two types of rooms available: classrooms and group rooms.

 Your task is to extend the system with a new class (`ComputerClassRoom`) representing classrooms filled with computers.
 Because of the valuable hardware inside them, access to computer rooms is more limited than to other rooms.

 Computer rooms should **only be bookable between two full hours** (e.g. 13:00 to 14:00, but not 13:06 to 14:06).
 Unlike other classrooms, they should **only be available during a specified time-period each day**.
 The new class should make sure these rules are not broken.

-The class should be a subtype of `Resource` and the prewritten tests assume the constructor `ComputerRoom(String, String, boolean, int, int)`.
+The class should be a subtype of `Room` and the prewritten tests assume the constructor `ComputerRoom(String, String, boolean, int, int)`.
 Arguments represent name, description, wether the room has a projector, hour of opening, hour of closing.

 Reference for LocalDateTime can be found here: <a href="https://docs.oracle.com/javase/8/docs/api/java/time/LocalDateTime.html" target="_blank" >Class LocalDateTime</a>